Codyonesock/backend_learning/README.md

 - `docker compose -f ./ch-5/compose.yaml logs` - Check logs.
 - `curl http://localhost:9644/v1/status/ready` - Check Redpanda status.
 - `docker exec redpanda rpk topic create wikimedia-changes` - Create Redpanda Topic

+## ch6
+Chapter 6 swaps the JSON to Protobuf to make the system more efficent.
+The producer will serialize using protobuf, and the consumer deserialize as well.
+The proto schema is also mounted to RedPanda console.

+##### Example commands
+- `protoc --go_out=. --go_opt=paths=source_relative ch-6/proto/recent_change.proto` - Generate proto code using the schema.
+- `docker compose -f ./ch-5/compose.yaml up --build` - Build and start all services.

+  Create Redpanda proto topic and set proto settings:
+  3 partions for development.
+If this were a prod/larger more could be needed.
+  1 Replica to save on volume.
+More would be needed for data that mattered to protect against failure.
+- `docker exec redpanda rpk topic create wikimedia-changes-proto --partitions 3 --replicas 1`

+  Set lz4 compression for low CPU overhead and efficiency:
+- `docker exec redpanda rpk topic alter-config wikimedia-changes-proto --set compression.type=lz4`